Sustainable Energy Transition in Indonesia (SETI)

 - A second Workshop on Sustainable Energy Finance was held in collaboration with Indonesian Employers Association (APINDO) to explore the potential application of green finance and investment schemes for energy transition in the private sector.

 - Private Sector Engagement and Knowledge Exchange for Industry Stakeholders conducted.
-Including: site visits to TKG Taekwang in Cirebon, Indah Kiat Pulp & Paper Tangerang, and two industrial parks in Surabaya and Batam; technical exchange sessions with CWC Industrial Estate; and participation in Asia Clean Energy Forum (ACEF) 2025.
+Including: site visits to TKG Taekwang in Cirebon, Indah Kiat Pulp & Paper in Tangerang, and two industrial parks in Surabaya and Batam; technical exchange sessions with CWC Industrial Estate; and participation in Asia Clean Energy Forum (ACEF) 2025.

 - 14 Companies were selected as SETI Industry Lab Pilots and Non-Disclosure Agreements signed with: 5 companies for energy audit, 1 company for pre-FS, and 6 for EE & 2 for RE project implementation.